Category: Toronto Parks with Splash Pads & Wading Pools

 Sir Casimir Gzowski Park Playground in Toronto

-There is a playground on the Lake Shore that has many of the criteria I look for in a great playground.
-Sir Casimir Gzowski Park has a huge toddler wading pool, a fun and colourful playground with swings, lots of grass, huge old trees and a boardwalk cafe.
-All this, just steps from the sandy […]
+There’s an amazing playground on the Lake Shore that ticks off most of the boxes I look for.
+Sir Casimir Gzowski Park has it all: a massive toddler wading pool, a vibrant playground with swings, ample grassy areas, towering old trees, and even a cozy boardwalk cafe.
+All this, just steps from the sandy shores…

 -